When not supporting technology needs in the K-12 industry, Jeremiah enjoys camping and spending time offline in the great outdoors.

-Solder And Easter Eggs
+Solder and Easter Eggs

-Returning home with the new batteries, I backed up all of my text files to the SD card in my Dana, the apps were already safe on my PC and were ready to be reloaded once I was finished.
+Returning home with the new batteries, I backed up all of my text files to the SD card in my Dana.
+The apps were already safe on my PC and were ready to be reloaded once I was finished.

 Flipping the Dana over, I removed the eight Phillips screws on the back case with a screwdriver, as well as the battery door screw, lifted away the back panel cover and surveyed the wiring setup.
 One thing that caught my eye was the little silk screened "easter egg" on the motherboard that seems to list the names of the developers of the Dana, or at least that's what I think.
 I'd seen others who had attempted Vance's hack come up with simpler variants of it, since the black or negative battery wire doesn't have to be changed since the alkaline battery tray and rechargeable battery plug's negative lead both share a common ground.

-What I chose to do was keep the existing battery connector attached to the motherboard as is, and desolder and remove the positive, or red wire from the battery tray and motherboard.
+What I chose to do was keep the existing battery connector attached to the motherboard as is and desolder and remove the positive, or red, wire from the battery tray and motherboard.
 Then I took my salvaged red wire from an old PC power supply, cut it down to an appropriate length, stripped the ends, and soldered one end to the solder patch on the back of the motherboard labeled “NiMH(+)” and then soldered the other end in place of the original wire on the positive end of the battery tray.

 I tucked the wires back in so the case would close neatly, replaced the screws for the back panel, inserted three of my new 2200 mAh AA batteries into the battery tray, replaced the battery cover and screws.
 Now at the moment of truth, I hit the “On/Off” button.
 The Palm OS logo flashed on the screen and soon I was at the quick setup flow.
 Success, I didn't end up ruining my Dana!

-Restoring Apps And Discharging The Batteries Before Charging
+Restoring Apps and Discharging the Batteries Before Charging

 I went about HotSync'ing my Dana to restore all of my apps, including Batmon which I used to see the percentage of charge remaining and voltage of the old battery pack.
 It was registering properly that I indeed was running from NiMH batteries and showed they were not fully charged but were rather low, as to be expected since they may have been in a warehouse and sitting on the store shelf for the last 3-6 months.

 According to Batmon, the new batteries were registering as only being 9% charged.
-To drain the batteries as quickly as possible, I turned on the backlight and began typing this Hub up in a rough first draft form, saving periodically as I went.
-Less than 2 hours after first powering on with the new batteries, I received a low battery warning, which I ignored and continued to keep the Dana on until it powered down on its own and wouldn't wake back up.
+To drain the batteries as quickly as possible, I turned on the backlight and began typing this article up in a rough first draft form, saving periodically as I went.
+Less than two hours after first powering on with the new batteries, I received a low battery warning, which I ignored and continued to keep the Dana on until it powered down on its own and wouldn't wake back up.
 Then I quickly plugged a USB cable into it to recharge with a USB power meter in-line between the cable and a USB wall charger rated for up to 1 Amp.

 Dana USB Charging Observations With New Batteries

-From the dead-as-a-doornail, sleep or standby mode the Dana goes into when the batteries are exhausted, my USB power meter registered that it was pulling 0.35 Amps at just shy of 5 Volts.
+From the dead-as-a-doornail sleep or standby mode the Dana goes into when the batteries are exhausted, my USB power meter registered that it was pulling 0.35 Amps at just shy of 5 Volts.
 As time went on, over the first hour the current draw slowly dropped down to about 0.25 Amps.
 So far so good, the Dana wasn't trying to cook my new batteries and at the current pace, it would probably take somewhere between eight and ten hours of charging to fill up the new batteries.